Guidance documents and updates for Sellafield Ltd employees.

 You do not need to use the Sellafield test facility, you could book a test through the NHS.

 What do I do if I am unsure if I should take a test?

 As each instance unique, if you feel the guidance doesn’t cover your own circumstances, please speak to the test facility.
 They will have the final view on whether they can offer a test.

 Note: The temporary advice found in this document supersedes equivalent advice found within equivalent company policies and procedures.
 Where discrepancies in the advice given occurs, please follow the advice within this document or contact firstname.lastname@example.org for further advice.

-If employees need to take any other IT equipment home, such as screens/ keyboards/ monitors for example, line manager approval is required.
+If individuals need to take any other IT equipment home, such as screens/ keyboards/ monitors etc. Line Manager approval is required.
 Line Managers should keep a record of all IT equipment taken home.

 How do I access the network remotely?

 If you have an RSA token (SecurID), please log in as normal using Pulse Secure, connect to the network and allow it to synchronise automatically.
 Once connected, your Outlook folders will update (e.g. emails).
 You will also be able to access your file shares, folders and documents.

 Pulse Secure and Remote Access Service (RAS) instructions:

 If you have difficulty establishing a connection, you will need to run a batch file which is located on your C drive (C:\AnyConnectReset\RSA.bat).